logzio/documentation/docs/shipping/Azure/azure-graph.md

 ```

 :::note
-You can customize the endpoints to collect data from by adding or modifying the configurations under the `apis` section.
+You can customize the endpoints to collect data by adding or modifying the configurations under the `apis` section.
 Refer to the [relevant API documentation](https://learn.microsoft.com/en-us/graph/api/overview?view=graph-rest-1.0) for more details.
 :::

 | Parameter Name        | Description                                                                                         | Required/Optional | Default     |